campbe13/docker-ecq2020/container-lab-exercises/lab2/README.md

 6. Use the `docker run` command to start a new container from the image you created.

     As this container will be running an NGINX web server, we’ll use the `--publish` flag to publish port 80 inside the container onto port 80 on the host.
-This will allow traffic coming in to the Docker host on port 80 to be directed to port 80 in the container.
+This will allow traffic coming in to the Docker host on port 80 to be directed to port 8123 (choose an unused port on your VM) in the container.
 The format of the `--publish` flag is `host_port`:`container_port`.

          docker run \
          --detach \